ShiWei-Lai/Deploy_IIS/README.md

 ## Contributing
 If you encounter issues or have suggestions for improvement, please submit a pull request or create an issue on the repository.

-## License
-This project is licensed under the MIT License.

----

-**Developed to simplify IIS deployment and ensure seamless project transitions from local machines to production environments.**